tcsenpai/ULWGL-launcher-TCS/README.md

 - Many others are non tech-savy

+## Enormous Disclaimer (IMPORTANT)

+- My only goal is to provide the same level of comfort I have to others

+- ALL The work done by the OpenWineComponents deserves a statue or more than one

+- Being an experimental version of ULWGL-Launcher this can be prone to errors

 ## ⭐ Features

-- Few dependencies and great flexibility thanks to environmental variables

-- Slightly modified ULWGL_Launcher to have a cleaner start
+- Uses libs/ulwgl_runner.py instead of the provided ulwgl-run for a cleaner approach

-- Can run programs as simply as "uwine program.exe" or "uwine winecfg" for internal tools
+- Can run programs as simply as "uwine program.exe" (or "uwine winecfg" for internal tools)

+- Fully customizable through both a human readable CLI interface and a practical format for `env` files

+- Can execute _launchers_ by using the above `env` files mechanism with "uwine -l launcher_of_game"

+- Can be configured through both the `env` file and the CLI interface together (with the CLI interface overriding the `env` file)

 - Can be used to "Open with..."

 - The Launcher provided can be used to "Open with..." too

-- Is fully customizable through both a human readable CLI interface and a practical format for `env` files

-- Can execute _launchers_ by using the above `env` files mechanism with "uwine -l launcher_of_game"

-- Can be configured through both the `env` file and the CLI interface together (with the CLI interface overriding the `env` file)

 - Is modular and so is readable